Develop Your Own Scribe(s)

 If you have already identified the individual or individuals you want to train to take on the activities of a medical scribe, please proceed to our initial medical scribe training programs.

-AHDPG launched the industry’s first online Medical Scribe Training Program.
+AHDPG launched the industry’s first online Medical Scribe Training Program in 2011.
 Our original program was targeted to individuals who were “new” to healthcare and included training in Medical Terminology and Anatomy & Physiology; prior to training them on “How-to-Scribe.”

 Today, we offer two programs – Select the Best Program for Each of Your Scribe Candidates based on their prior knowledge.